 Because this is so confusing, the IRS did something smart.
 Really smart.
 On December 6th, the IRS released the 2011 Instructions for Schedule C, the form to mark profit or loss from business, and in it they gave all business owners a little reprieve and helped us prepare for our future taxes as well.

 First, while the 1099-K requirement still stands for 2011, the IRS has deferred the requirement to report the amounts on the 1099-K:

 “However, for 2011, the IRS has deferred the requirement to report these amounts.”

-What this means is that while you may get a 1099-K from PayPal, you don’t have to record that number on your taxes.
+What this means is that while you may get a 1099-K from PayPal, but in 2011, you did not have to record that number on your taxes.
 You are, of course, still responsible to pay taxes on your income that you received through PayPal, but you can do it the same way it’s been done in the past, by recording only the actual business income on line 1b.
-You can simply enter ’0′ on line 1a.
+You can simply enter ‘0’ on line 1a.

 Additionally, the 1099-K reporting requirement eliminates the need for some 1099-MISC filings, according to Don Frank, partner-in-charge of outsourcing with CliftonLaronAllen.
 The 1099-MISC indicates (in a not-so-straightforward way) that businesses should not complete Form 1099-MISC if the payment will already be reported on a 1099-K. So if someone pays you via PayPal and you will be issues a 1099-K, you won’t need to be issued a 1099-MISC as well.
 This avoids the double taxation issue.

 Kudos to the IRS for realizing what a hassle this would be for 2011.
-I’ve started to prepare for 2012 by separating my personal and business PayPal accounts and by tracking PayPal transactions separately so I won’t have to go through at the end of the year and figure out which transactions were included on the 1099-K and which need to be recorded on the schedule C separately.
+I prepared for the future by separating my personal and business PayPal accounts and by tracking PayPal transactions separately so I won’t have to go through at the end of the year and figure out which transactions were included on the 1099-K and which need to be recorded on the schedule C separately.